First Party Fraud

 First party fraud is becoming one of the most common types of fraud due to advancing technology.
 Financial institutions are the hardest hit by these schemes.
 According to Javelin Strategy & Research, lenders have reported $340 million in annual losses.

 This type of fraud can be represented in a variety of ways.
-Experian has defined 5 types of first-party fraud.
+Below are the 5 types of first-party fraud.

 - Synthetic Identity – The combining of true and fictitious pieces of one’s identity in order to open an account with the intent to default payment.
 This type of theft can sometimes include a stolen social security number.